ddobrin/native-spring-cloud-run-with-graalvm/README.md

-[Last updated: April 28, 2022]
+[Last updated: April 29, 2022]

-Learn how to build JVM and Native Java images and deploy them on the CloudRun serverless compute platform.
+Learn how to build JVM and Native Java images with Spring Native and GraalVM and deploy them on the CloudRun serverless compute platform.

 The sample app provides a simple `Hello` web app based on Spring Boot and Spring Cloud Functions, with a focus on building and running native images on a serveless platform, rather than the intricacies of the app itself.